OCHA-DAP/DAP-Blog/README.md

 Testing
 -------

-Please follow the step-by-step bellow for testing:
+Please follow the step-by-step bellow for testing -- and test it in as *many* browsers as you can:

 **[1]** Go to the URL http://docs.hdx.atman.ro/